brunoluiz/monogo/README.md

 ## 📋 TODO

-- Standardised CI via Docker Bake
+- Standardised local/CI via Nix
-- Run go routines for each entry point?
-- Optimise the time spent on the package lib
+- Optimise the time spent on the `golang.org/x/tools/go/packages` module
-- Upgrade Go version
+- What is the minimum Go version it should use?
-- Can Dockerfile be dictated by the go.mod?